 There are two verb modules in Ouino: key verbs and conjugation verbs.
 The key verbs module first asks you to listen for verbs and then place the verb in a sentence with its corresponding pronoun.
 The conjugation module is a bit tougher and includes a matching game and writing exercise.
 This program places the French verbs side-by-side with their English translation to help you understand all the conjugation possibilities for each verb.

 Building Blocks grammar module has three lessons including a multiple-choice exercise, writing exercise and a timed exercise similar to the fluency sprint in the vocabulary module.
 The multiple-choice exercises have you type the answer rather than just checking the correct box.
 Most programs we tested that have similar exercises didn’t bother reinforcing the writing portion, which we found helped us retain the concept better.

 Once you learn concepts from the first four modules you can put them all together in the conversation module.
 The non-linear learning path gives you access to this module from the first time you open the program, but it won’t make sense if you don’t apply the foundational principals found in the other modules.
 The exercises in this module are mostly audio-driven.
 You listen to native speakers have a conversation about topics found in everyday life and try match the conversation topic with its English equivalent.
 You can also adjust the settings to slow down the audio playback if you are having a hard time.

 Ouino has a good variety of interactive content in all the important learning categories.
-You can buy a lifetime license for less than $100, which also makes it one of the most affordable programs we reviewed.
+It is also one of the most affordable programs we reviewed.
 The desktop and mobile applications are easy to navigate and save your progress through the lesson plan.